smhanov/embedding-server/README.md

 2. Build the Docker image:
    ```
-   docker build -t image-embedding-service .
+   docker build -t embedding-server .
    ```

 3. Run the Docker container:
    - Without GPU:
      ```
-     docker run -p 8080:8080 image-embedding-service
+     docker run -d -p 8080:8080 embedding-server
      ```
    - With GPU (if NVIDIA Container Toolkit is set up):
      ```
-     docker run --gpus all -p 8080:8080 image-embedding-service
+     docker run -d --gpus all -p 8080:8080 embedding-server
      ```

    The server will start and listen on `http://localhost:8080`.
+Omit the -d if you want to run it in the terminal rather than as a service.

 ## Usage